apache/pulsar/site2/website/versioned_docs/version-2.4.0/functions-runtime.md

 - *Process*: Invoke functions in processes forked by Functions Worker.
 - *Kubernetes*: Submit functions as Kubernetes StatefulSets by Functions Worker.

+#### Note
+> Pulsar supports adding labels to the Kubernetes StatefulSets and services while launching functions, which facilitates selecting the target Kubernetes objects.

 ## Configure thread runtime
 It is easy to configure *Thread* runtime.
 In most cases, you do not need to configure anything.
 You can customize the thread group name with the following settings: